aws-powertools/powertools-lambda-python/docs/utilities/streaming.md

     --8<-- "examples/streaming/src/s3_transform_lzma.py"
     ```

-Or, if you want to load a `TSV` file, you can just change the delimiter on the `CSV` transform:
+Or, if you want to load a tab-separated file (TSV), you can use the `delimiter` parameter in the `CsvTransform`:

-=== "Loading TSV data"
+=== "Deserializing tab-separated data values"

     ```python hl_lines="11"
     --8<-- "examples/streaming/src/s3_transform_tsv.py"